 5. Be Careful with your Publicity Choices

 These days there are third party vendors, one hit online subscribing services, and bloggers that may offer to feature you, and many of them are great.
-These kinds of opportunities are good for you because it will always spread the word around the web.
+Publicity choices, including the planning and execution of publicity stunts, need to be approached thoughtfully.
+While they can be powerful tools for generating buzz, they can also backfire if not done right.
 There is such a thing for your branding strategy as too much publicity, and it’s a hard crafted art perfecting this curve.
 Niche bloggers that have a lot to say about why they really love your service are going to be much better than those who simply have all genres of publicity on their page.
 Some of the quietest WordPress bloggers really have quite a following, and can get the organic ball really rolling for your brand.
 Part of a perfect branding strategy is effectively using all of the publicity available to you, and the calmer you are about what you have to offer, the more genuine interest you will generate.
 While there is so much trial and error in this process, it is one that is high caliber in reward: your brand being the most sought after on the global digital block.